robertozanchi/enron-data-ml/README.md

 ### 3. Feature selection and engineering
 At this stage, I tried three different approaches to feature selection:

-- First selection based least number of missing values;
+- First selection of features with least missing values;
+- Univariate feature selection with the SelectKBest method in Scikit-learn;
 - Creation (and testing) of a new feature combining three existing features;
-- Univariate feature selection with the SelectKBest method in Scikit-learn;
 - I also used feature scaling to use k-Nearest Neighbors effectively.

-#### First selection of features based on missing values
+#### First selection of features with least missing values
 A first selection of features for further analysis is made based on how many missing values the features have.
 I choose to retain the features that have at most 50% of NaN.
 These are shown below in ```features_list```: